Today, with the rapid advances in AI and automation, building solutions that seamlessly connect with different services is essential.

 In this comprehensive guide, we’ll walk you through the step-by-step process of creating a custom connector in Power Apps to connect with REST APIs and fully leverage the potential of your applications.

-What Is a Custom Connector in Power Apps or Power Automate?
+What Is a Custom Connector in Power Apps?

 If you want to integrate an API that isn’t natively supported, the solution is to create your own custom connector for Power Apps or Power Automate.